Blood Flow Restriction Training for Everyone?

 To date, there have been over 200 research studies to prove this training methodology as an effective way to gain muscle and get lean and tone.

 Not to mention that studies such as the one on Blood flow-restricted exercise in space suggests that “it is evident that this type of training could be applicable as an adjunct countermeasure to combat musculoskeletal and cardiovascular dysfunctions during missions beyond low-earth orbit.”

 Now, let’s talk about why anyone would adopt BFR training.
 First off, learning how to get more from less is fundamentally human nature – I mean, who wouldn’t want to get more muscle from their workout?
-BFR bands are a supplemental weightlifting tool that you can add to your existing routine that will allow you to lift less, but gain more muscle.
+BFR Bands are a supplemental weightlifting tool that you can add to your existing routine that will allow you to lift less but gains more muscle.

 As a technique for weight training, BFR involves restricting venous blood flow from the muscle group that you are focusing on.
 The intent is to allow the venous blood to “pool” in the region of the body you’re training (i.e. upper or lower limbs).

 By doing this, the body will naturally trigger several hormone responses that cause an anabolic push to the large fast-twitch muscles.
 Because they are the largest muscle group, they are the most likely to gain mass and tone quickly.

 The occlusion training bands should be applied right below the deltoid for the arms, or right below the hips on the quads.
 Also, they shouldn’t feel terribly uncomfortable (a level 7 out of 10 in terms of tightness), and you shouldn’t completely restrict all blood flow.